 without medicinal measure

 Sometimes manic thinking becomes distant.
-Racing thoughts can seem to have a life of their own... at its worse, it feels like someone else is controlling the brain... this can be very painful mentally as well as physically, kind of like sitting in the pilot’s seat of a jet aircraft and trying to control it with an array of external overriding remote controlling operators fighting over what direction and how fast the plane will go and each operator has a different flight plan.
+Racing thoughts can seem to have a life of their own... at its worse, it feels like someone else is controlling the brain.
+This can be very painful mentally as well as physically, kind of like sitting in the pilot’s seat of a jet aircraft and trying to control it with an array of external overriding remote controlling operators fighting over what direction and how fast the plane will go and each operator has a different flight plan.
 This extremely unpleasant condition can be horrifying and bewildering at the same time.
-It could be comparable to watching a suspenseful horror movie that does not make sense or provide a break in the tension.
+It's like watching a suspenseful horror movie that does not make sense or provide a break in the tension.
 Suicidal thoughts are also possible during the manic phase.
 Racing thoughts can lead to a feeling of hopelessness... a feeling of drowning in thought discontinuity... drowning in the sense of being aware of the lack of thought control.

 thoughts fly by

 Mania behavior is unpredictable.
 Creativity can be extremely enhanced or thoughts can be wildly out of control.
 Achieving a safe mental balance with lifestyle and proper medications is always the primary goal.

 i lost the wind from nowhere to nowhere

 bound firm in toxic anguish